Visas and immigration

 • Obtaining medical care at a Belgian hospital or clinic

 You’ll need to submit your application at your local Belgian embassy or consulate.
 In addition to the general list of documents, you’ll need to provide proof of the purpose of your visit.
 This could be a letter from the seminar, training, or event organizer in Belgium, an enrolment letter from the short-term study program, or details of the medical treatment you’re planning to obtain.
-If your employer, university, or another third party are covering trip expenses, you’ll need to show proof of this.
+If your employer, university, or another third party is covering trip expenses, you’ll need to show proof of this.

-The application fee for all type C visas is €80.
+The application fee for all type C visas is €90.
 There are certain exceptions to this.
 Diplomatic and official passport holders, for instance, do not need to pay a visa fee for official visits.
 Further, researchers traveling to Belgium to carry out scientific research may be exempt from visa costs.

 Transit visa for Belgium

-Airport transit visas allow you entry into the international zone of an airport while waiting for a connecting flight.
-In Belgium and the rest of the Schengen Area, this is the type A visa.
 You’ll need to apply for a type A visa if you’re a third-country national passing through Belgium en route to a non-Schengen country.
 Seafarers making their way to a non-Schengen country must also apply for a transit visa to disembark from their vessel at a Belgian seaport.

 Some countries have bilateral visa waiver agreements with the Schengen Area that exempt their citizens from transit visa requirements.
 You should submit your application for a transit visa at least 15 days before your planned date of travel at your local Belgian embassy or consulate.
 In addition to the visa application form and passport photo, you’ll need to provide proof of your onward journey.

 The transit or type A visa does not allow entry into Belgium or any other Schengen country.
 If you plan to leave the airport or seaport, even for a short visit of a few hours, you’ll need to apply for a type C visa.
 The airport transit visa is usually issued for 24 hours.
-The procedure costs €80 – the same as a type C visa.
+The procedure costs €90 – the same as a type C visa.

 Long-stay Belgian visa